forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 4. Copy the code and click to open the URL.
 5. Paste the code in the textbox and click **Connect**.
 6. Click **Allow** and log in with the relevant username and password.
-7. You’re now connected to a different org, and its name is visible in the status bar at the bottom.
+7. Click **Continue**.
+You’re now connected to a different org, and its name is visible in the status bar at the bottom.
 8. Once you authorize an org, we create a connected app that takes care of future authorizations so you don't have to continually log in.
 Just click the org’s name and then choose the org from the list.

 ## Create, Retrieve, and Deploy a Custom Field